jozefchmelar/in_contra_co_variance/Covariance and contravariance for dumm.md

 };
 ```

-So if a `Employee` is also a `Person` I can use a more generic type on the left side of the assignment.
+So if an `Employee` is also a `Person` I can use a more generic type on the left side of the assignment.
 AKA Covariance!

 Simple right?

 ![told you](assets/toldya.gif)

-Since I mentioned a *generic type* let's make something where we can make a use of generics.
+Since I mentioned a *generic type* let's make something where we can make  use of generics.
 Let's save the data in a database.

 Should I use MySQL, Excel, SQL Server, SQLite or Postgres?
 The answer is - we shouldn't have to care.
 All I want to do is insert some data and get it back later.
 Here a repository pattern comes to rescue!